Skip to main content

 CMAA offers a variety of awards programs for individuals and chapters.
 There are also scholarships and grants available from The Club Foundation.

-For further information about these awards, please contact Erica Benjamin, senior director, Member and Chapter Relations, or call 703-739-9500.
+For further information about these awards, please contact Erica Benjamin, Vice President of Member & Chapter Relations, or call 703-739-9500.

 Chapter of the Year

 The Chapter of the Year (COY) award competition recognizes outstanding work, participation, and accomplishments by CMAA Chapters.
-First place Chapters will receive a $3,000 education grant, second place Chapters will receive a $2,000 education grant, and third place Chapters will receive an education grant, all funded by The Club Foundation.
+First-place Chapters will receive a $3,000 education grant, second-place Chapters will receive a $2,000 education grant, and third-place Chapters will receive a $1,000 grant, all funded by The Club Foundation.

 Small Chapters